Section 6 – 6 miles

 The canal is not very deep, but care is recommended in wet conditions and with young children.

-The A6 is a busy road so cross with care at the bridge where there are dropped curves on both sides and good visibility.
+The A6 is a busy road so cross with care at the bridge where there is good visibility.

-The section from Birches Wood to Belper is inaccessible with steep inclines and stiles.
+The section from Birches Wood to Belper is less accessible with several steep inclines, stiles and gates.
 To adapt the route from the bridge, double-back along Holly Lane then turn right along the A6 for a mostly flat 2 miles into Belper.
 The pavement just past the railway bridge by St Elizabeth’s school has a short section with raised camber.

 Divert right at the traffic lights to see Belper’s famous North Mill and horse-shoe weir, then double-back to the lights and follow the A6 into Belper to the bottom of King Street to avoid the Long Row cobbles.